 Blue Crab Advisory Panel (BCAP)

 The BCAP currently has the following seat vacant: 1 commercial crabber (resident of Chatham, Bryan, Liberty or McIntosh County).
 Click here to see a roster of the current BCAP membership.

 Finfish Advisory Panel (FAP)

-The FAP currently has the following seats vacant: 2 commercial fishermen.
+The FAP currently has no vacant seats.
 Click here to see a roster of the current FAP membership.

 Shellfish & Mariculture Advisory Panel (SMAP)

-The SMAP currently has the following seat vacant: 1 recreational angler.
+The SMAP currently has no vacant seats.
 Click here to see a roster of the current SMAP membership.

 Shrimp Advisory Panel (SAP)

-The SAP currently has the following seats vacant: 2 commercial shrimp castnetters (resident of Chatham, Bryan, Glynn or Camden County), and 1 commercial food shrimp trawler.
+The SAP currently has the following seats vacant: 1 commercial shrimp castnetter, and 1 commercial food shrimp trawler.
 Click here to see a roster of the current SAP membership.

 For details on each AP's membership and requirements, please click here (e.g., number of members per sector of the fishery, license requirements).